music fund project

 - Support in the selection and preparation of European volunteers before arrival;

-- Provide pedagogical support for the volunteer and the hosting organization: ensures the participation in the NA seminars; organization of auto-evaluation meetings for the volunteer and the hosting organization to reflect on learning outcomes;
+- Provide pedagogical support for the volunteer and the hosting organization: ensures the participation in the NA seminars; organization of evaluation meetings for the volunteer and the hosting organization to reflect on learning outcomes;

 - Handle practical arrangements: information about health insurance system in Belgium; indications about French lesson possibilities; online language tool…